enp1s0/vico/README.md

 ## Note
 This script uses `$HOME/.vico_state` to manage jobs.
+It is created at the first job submitting.
 Please do not remove this file.
 By default, the start and end time of jobs are recorded in this file.